APPLICATION

 The wet or wetted truffles must be exposed to the cocoa powder and be tumbled in it.

-Subsequently they must be separated from the bed of powder.
+Subsequently, they must be separated from the bed of powder.
 The adhesion time is relatively short.
-The separation process should remove the powder which is not adhering to the sticking medium.
+The separation process should remove the powder not adhering to the sticking medium.

-The excess powder is sifted to remove chocolate particles and it is recycled.
+The excess powder is sifted to remove chocolate particles, and recycled.
 Fresh powder is brought in to compensate for the powder used.
-The process runs as follows
+The process runs as follows.

 1.